romanf-dev/actinium/README.md

 protection for fault isolation.
 Also, it is small and simple.
 Kernel code is currently written in C but unprivileged tasks may be written in either C, C++ or Rust.
-Please note it is under development and should not be used in security/safety-critical projects.

 Features